aswin-asokan/Kerala-IoT-Challenge/index.md

 ### About Me

 Hi everyone, I'm Aswin Asokan.
-I'm pursuing my diploma in computer engineering from the Government Polytechnic Kalamassery.
+I'm pursuing my diploma in computer engineering from the Government Polytechnic College Kalamassery.
 I'm here to improve what I know and also to explore the vast implementation of IoT-based products.

 ### Documentations
 * [Level 1 ](https://aswin-asokan.github.io/Kerala-IoT-Challenge/pages/level1)